Does An Overdraft Affect Your Mortgage Application?

 Speak to a broker

-A specialist broker will be able to tell you which lenders to approach and they’ll also be able to help you with your application.
-Remember, every rejection is marked down on your credit report so it’s important you don’t send out multiple applications at once in your quest to be accepted.
+A specialist broker will be able to tell you which lenders to approach, and they’ll also be able to help you with your application.
+Remember, every rejection is marked down on your credit report, so it’s important you don’t send out multiple applications at once while you are waiting to be accepted.

 Try to stay within your authorised overdraft limit

-As mentioned above, lenders favour authorised over unauthorised overdrafts so try to stay within your authorised overdraft limit.
-Take a look at your finances and see if there are any outgoings you can cut back such as old subscriptions or memberships you no longer use.
+As mentioned above, lenders favour authorised over unauthorised overdrafts, so try to stay within your authorised overdraft limit.
+Look at your finances and see if there are any outgoings you can cut back, such as old subscriptions or memberships you no longer use.

 Can you use an overdraft towards a deposit?